ggandor/lightspeed.nvim/README.md

 ## ❕ Goals and non-goals

-Lightspeed aims to do one thing in a close to prefect manner, that is, helping to reach visible targets, while requiring minimal mental effort to operate: every design decision has been made with this goal in mind.
+Lightspeed aims to do one thing in a close to perfect manner, that is, helping to reach visible targets, while requiring minimal mental effort to operate: every design decision has been made with this goal in mind.
 That means, it is not intended to be a general search tool, and neither an EasyMotion-like plugin